dingo-actual/om/readme.md

 ## `ARC`: Attentive Recurrent Cell

+The Attentive Recurrent Cell (`ARC`) is a lower-level component of Om LLM.
+It represents a recurrent cell that utilizes attention calculations to update state.
+Unlike the multi-head attention component of a transformer, the memory component of an `ARC` performs multiple project-then-attend operations.
+Beyond the first of these operations, the number of additional parameters added to the model is rather small, having nine matrices of size `(memory_dim_prev, memory_dim_next)` for each memory head: three for the "read" state sequence, three for the "write" state sequence, and three for the non-state sub-sequence.
+Additionally, `ARC` is compatible with RoPE and/or CoPE positional embeddings.

+The forward pass of `ARC` requires three inputs:

+- A `Tensor` sub-sequence of the input
+- A current state token sequence `Tensor`, and
+- An `int` offset, representing the location of the current sub-sequence in the input sequence.

+It will produce two outputs `Tensor`s:

+- The typical output sequence from a multi-head attention block, as well as
+- A state token sequence, which is used to process the next input sub-sequence.

 ### `ARC` Usage

 ## `ARCformer`: Attentive Recurrent Cell (ARC) Transformer

-The ARC Transformer (`ARCformer`) is the second highest-level component of Om LLM.
+The ARC Transformer (`ARCformer`) is a middle-level component of Om LLM.
 It represents a transformer-like architecture that incorporates multi-pass memory, as well as "state token sequences".
+The forward pass of `ARCformer` requires three inputs:

+- A `Tensor` sub-sequence of the input
-The forward pass of `ARCformer` requires inputs of a sub-sequence and a current state token sequence (the initial state for each `ARCformer` is a learned parameter) and will produce two outputs:
+- A current state token sequence `Tensor` (the initial state for each `ARCformer` is a learned parameter), and
+- An `int` offset, representing the location of the current sub-sequence in the input sequence.

+It will produce two outputs `Tensor`s:

 - The usual output sequence from a transformer block, as well as
 - A state token sequence, which is used to process the next input sub-sequence.